-The third film in Spielberg’s Indiana Jones series has Indy assisting his eccentric father (Sean Connery) in nothing less than a search for the Holy Grail (albeit several hundred years after Monty Python’s knights went looking for it!).
+The third film in Spielberg’s Indiana Jones series has Indy assisting his eccentric father, Henry (Sean Connery) in nothing less than a search for the Holy Grail (albeit several hundred years after Monty Python’s knights went looking for it!).

 In a prologue set in the 1910s, teen Indiana Jones (played by River Phoenix) discovers a group of no-good treasure hunters while on a hike with his Boy Scout troop.

-The archaeologist-to-be knows that their find – a jewel-encrusted cross – belongs in a museum, so he steals it and tries to make his escape.
+The archaeologist-to-be knows that their find – the jewel-encrusted Cross of Coronado – belongs in a museum, so he steals it and tries to make his escape.

 The ensuing chase spills onto a passing circus train, where the origins of several of Indy’s famous features are revealed – the bullwhip, the fear of snakes, even the little scar on his chin.